sdebacker/TypiCMS/readme.md

 ### Users and groups

-[Sentry](https://github.com/cartalyst/sentry) is used to manage users, groups and permissions.
+[Sentry 2](https://cartalyst.com/manual/sentry) is used to manage users, groups and permissions.
 Users registration can be enable through the settings panel (/admin/settings).

 ### Settings